zilishen/documentation/content/nginx-one/getting-started.md

 ### Log in to NGINX One

-1. Log in to the [F5 Distributed Cloud Console](https://www.f5.com/cloud/products/distributed-cloud-console).
+1. Log in to the [F5 Distributed Console](https://www.f5.com/cloud/products/distributed-cloud-console).
 1. Select **NGINX One > Visit Service**.

 ### Overview of the NGINX One dashboard